Easy Crock Pot Boiled Peanuts

 Green peanuts are fresh, raw peanuts that haven’t been dried.
 So they have more moisture and therefore have a shorter shelf life.

-From my research, it seems it is easier to find green raw peanuts if you live in an area where peanuts are grown and harvested locally.
+It’s typically easier to find green raw peanuts if you live in an area where peanuts are grown and harvested locally.
+If you have access to green peanuts in your area, feel free to use those!

 Regular Raw Peanuts

 In my area, I haven’t been able to find green peanuts.
 Instead, I use regular raw peanuts.

 These have been dried to make them more shelf-stable, but they haven’t been roasted.
 So they are raw, but not green.

 I’ve been able to find these at Walmart in the nuts section.
 I’ve also found them at some grocery stores, such as Publix grocery store, in the fresh produce section.